lancewalton/tracking/README.md

 The data is is the data directory.

 Folders in the data directory are 'projects'.
-The naming scheme is <project name>[.<project id>].
+The naming scheme is projectName.projectId.
-If no project id is specified, it'll be the same as the project name.
-The project id is used for inter-project dependencies.
+If no projectId is specified, it'll be the same as the project name.
+The projectId is used for inter-project dependencies.

 In each project directory there are 'status' files.
 Each file is the project status on a particular date.